wjypark94/hot-cold/README.md

   Built with React and Redux, Hot or Cold is an interactive game that allows users to attempt to guess a randomly generated number.

 ## Introduction
   Hot N Cold is an interactive and simple number guessing game.
 The app allows users to attempt to guess a randomly generated number with cold or hot hints throughout the game.
-Users can use play this simple game with friends and use for any purpose such as picking a person to wash the dishes or buy groceries.
+Users can play this simple game with friends and use it for fun scenarios like picking a person to wash dishes or go run errands.
 Check out the game and guess the number!

 ## Live Demo
   You can find the live demo of Hot N Cold at: <br/>